ConradHougen/Multiscale-Topic-Manifold-Learning/README.md

 ## Overview

-MSTML provides a scalable method for predicting collaborative behaviors using textual data and probabilistic information geometry of author-topical interests.
+MSTML provides a scalable method for predicting collaborative behaviors using textual data and probabilistic information geometry of author-topic interests.
 It combines a relational topic modeling (RTM) approach with time alignment and multiscale learning.
 The framework combines:

 - **GDLTM**: Geometry-Driven Longitudinal Topic Model for analyzing topic evolution over time.
 This is based on the paper "A Geometry-Driven Longitudinal Topic Model" (Wang, Hougen, et. al.; Harvard Data Science Review, 2021).
 - **HRG**: Hierarchical Random Graph models for network structure analysis and link prediction.
 This is based on "Hierarchical structure and the prediction of missing links in networks" (Clauset, Moore, and Newman; Nature 453, 98-101, 2008)